-Sustainability in Science and Technology Museums supports museums in their efforts to expand their sustainability programming through content-rich trainings, public engagement materials, and other resources.
-All NISE Network partner organizations are invited to participate in the project, which includes professional development opportunities, public engagement materials, and resources.
+The Rob and Melani Walton Sustainability in Science and Technology Museums initiative supports museums in their efforts to expand their sustainability programming through professional development, public engagement materials, and other resources.
+The initiative is a partnership of NISE Network and Arizona State University.
+New and existing NISE Network partner organizations are invited to participate in the project and use our free, downloadable materials.

 The digital SustainABLE kit of activities and materials is available as a free download:

 The kit includes:

 - Hands-on activities to engage the public in learning about sustainability

 - Professional development and collaboration materials for informal educators

 Sustainability Fellowships introduce informal educators to sustainability science and practices and provide resources and support for participants to initiate or strengthen a sustainability project at their institution.
 More information is available at:

 Sustainability Fellowship applications were due July 1, 2019.
 All fellowships have been awarded for 2019-2020.